The typical steps undertaken by families when applying to enroll their child at Rockingham Montessori School are:

 Once the administration is done, your child is ready to start.
 Welcome to the Rockingham Montessori School community.

 Waiting lists are common, especially for children wanting to enter our Children’s House (age 3 to 6), Submission of applications in advance are essential.
 Applications for enrolment are processed on a first come, first served basis, with priority given to siblings of current students, or children who have previous Montessori experience.
-Please contact Reception (email@example.com) to ask about current availability of places.
+Please contact Enrolments (email@example.com) to ask about current availability of places.

 Infant & Toddler